 ALBI : A CITY WITH TWO RIVERBANKS

-Have you noticed, just a few steps away from the Saint Cecilia place, that there is a wild river and its protected flora and fauna criss-crossing the city?
-The Tarn river is spanned by one of the oldest bridges in France, dating from the Middle Ages and still used today .
+Have you noticed, just a few steps away from the Sainte-Cécile square, that there is a wild river with its protected flora and fauna criss-crossing the city?
+The Tarn river is spanned by one of the oldest bridges in France, dating from the Middle Ages and still used today.
 The Tarn flows at the foot of Albi, the Episcopal City.
-Its source is in Mont Lozère, and it goes through the famous Tarn Gorges, following the Tarn Valley and its twists and turns.
-Then it marks the countryside as it crosses Albi and travels as far as Montauban, where it joins the Garonne.
+Its source is in Mont Lozère and it meanders through the famous Tarn Gorges, following the Tarn Valley with its twists and turns.
+It crosses the countryside from Albi and travels to Montauban, where it joins the Garonne river.

 THE BANKS OF THE RIVER TARN

-Two walking routes lead along the banks of the Tarn from the place de la cathédrale:
+Two walking routes lead along the banks of the Tarn from the Cathedral square:

 THE BANKS: DEPARTURE POINT FOR ACTIVITIES

-At the foot of the Berbie Palace, a pontoon signals the departure point for the scows, this typical boat that allow you to enjoy cruises on the Tarn from May to October.
+At the foot of the Berbie Palace, a pontoon signals the departure point for the scows, the typical boats that allows you to enjoy cruises on the Tarn from May to October.
 Pay attention as you sail along, you are bound to see herons, egrets, beavers and wild boar in this protected environment...
 The captain, John, will amuse you with his good sense of humour and anecdotes.
-The banks are also the first sections of the Echappée Verte, a 4km urban walk though the city.
-Jogging, walking, speed walking, cycling, there are so many activities to enjoy on your own, with friends or with family.
+The banks are also the first sections of the Echappée Verte, a 4km urban walk through the city.
+Jogging, walking, speed walking, cycling...
+There are so many activities to enjoy on your own, with friends or with family.

 THE PONT VIEUX: THE LINK BETWEEN TWO BANKS

-The Pont Vieux, that dates from 1035, wears proudly its 10 centuries of history.
-The construction of the bridge promoted the expansion of trading, made easier the transport of goods and people and was enriched with the toll point.
+The Pont Vieux, which dates from 1035, proudly wears its 10 centuries of history.
+The construction of the bridge promoted the expansion of trading, making the transport of goods and of people easier and which enriched the city with the toll point.